pdmxdd/liftoff-assignments/P2-Project_Outline/README.md

 - Rust
 - Rocket
 - Cargo
-- Handlebar Templates
+- Tera Templates
-- A Rust crate for DB connectivity, and ORM
+- Diesel
 - Foundation CSS

 ### What I'll Have to Learn